MohammadEfhamiCc/RTX-VPN/README.md

 ![App Screenshot](https://raw.githubusercontent.com/Sir-MmD/RTX-VPN/refs/heads/main/screenshots/openvpn/speedtest.jpg)

 ### Note: The bandwidth of the tested internet connection is 35 Mbps download and 9 Mbps upload
-There are also screenshots of the DNS Leak Test from https://dnsleaktest.com, which can be found in the 'screenshots' folder
+There are also screenshots of the DNS Leak Test from https://dnsleaktest.com, which can be found inside the 'screenshots' folder
 ## CopyRight
 L2TP Installer Script: https://github.com/bedefaced/vpn-install